 • Develop a framework for introducing coworking spaces that can be used by other library services to expand the network in the future.

-Following this initial pilot project, we hope that more libraries across the country will be able to join the network and enjoy the benefits.
-Through the project, underused spaces in libraries will be refurbished with investment from SLIC to provide modern, well-equipped working areas.
+Through the coworking project, underused spaces in libraries will be refurbished with investment from SLIC to provide modern, well-equipped working areas.
 Once established, those working in the hubs will use other library services and, hopefully, encourage colleagues, friends and family to visit the library.
 The library will receive an annual grant from SLIC, based on the number of hub users, for use at the library’s discretion.

 Scotland’s public libraries offer the perfect environment for coworking hubs.
 Libraries are located at the heart of communities, they are well-connected, offer a wealth of information and resources and are open and accessible to everyone.
 By offering support with a focus on those who are new to business or face barriers to enterprise, the project demonstrates the changing role of public libraries.